nginxinc/nginx-gateway-fabric/site/content/how-to/traffic-management/snippets.md

 docs: "DOCS-000"
 ---

-This topic introduces Snippets and how to implement them using the `SnippetsFilter` API.
-It provides an example of how to use a Snippet for rate limiting, and how to investigate errors caused by misconfiguration.
+This topic introduces Snippets, how to implement them using the `SnippetsFilter` API, and provides an example of how to use `SnippetsFilter` for rate limiting.

 ---